Davidostling/Min-Max-Algorithm/README.md

 # Repository Information

-This repository contains code for a Min-Max algorithm which is a game theory and AI decision-making technique that evaluates all possible moves in a two-player game and returns the best move by assuming both players play optimally.
-Alpha-Beta pruning is a technique used to reduce the number of nodes evaluated in the Min-Max tree by keeping track of two values, alpha and beta, to cut off branches that can't affect the final outcome.
+This repository contains code for a Min-Max algorithm; a game theory and AI decision-making technique.
+It functions by evaluating all possible moves in a two-player game and returns the best one by assuming both players play optimally.
+Furthermore, Alpha-Beta pruning is a technique used to reduce the number of nodes evaluated in the Min-Max tree by keeping track of two values, alpha and beta, to cut off branches that can't affect the final outcome.
 The combination of Min-Max and Alpha-Beta pruning results in an efficient way to find the optimal solution in two-player games.

 # Objective
 The objective of this assignment is to implement the Minimax search algorithm for the best next